JessonChan/yorm/README.md

 ### Why this project calls yOrm ###

 yOrm is just a name.
-more about the detail,cc [https://github.com/lewgun]
+more about the detail, cc [https://github.com/lewgun]

 ### What is this yOrm for? ###